drcoopertbbt/daves-blog/_posts/2025-01-29-why-spring-boot-thymeleaf-feels-fast.md

 ---
 layout: post
-title: "Why My Spring Boot + Thymeleaf App Feels So Fast (and Why \"Boring\" Tech Wins More Than You Think)"
+title: "From Next.js to Spring Boot: The Performance Surprised Me"
 date: 2025-01-29
 categories: [tech, architecture, spring-boot]
 ---

 I recently built a CRUD‑heavy application using Spring Boot + Thymeleaf, and I was genuinely stunned by how *fast* it felt.
-After years of building React SPAs, I'd forgotten what instant page loads actually looked like.
-No loading spinners, no skeleton screens, just immediate content.
-The simplicity was equally surprising—no state management libraries, no API layer complexity, just straightforward server‑side rendering that worked.
-Here's what I discovered about why this "boring" stack performs so well, and when you might still want that React SPA.
+After years in the Next.js/NestJS ecosystem—wrestling with TypeScript configs, managing complex state, optimizing bundle sizes—I'd forgotten what instant page loads actually looked like.
+No loading spinners, no skeleton screens, no hydration delays.
+Just immediate content.
+The simplicity was equally surprising: no separate API layer, no DTOs everywhere, no wrestling with CORS.
+Here's what I discovered about why this "boring" Java stack outperformed my "modern" TypeScript setup, and when you might still want that Next.js app.

 ---